aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-text/text-formatting-inside-pdf/_index.md

 TextFragment doesn’t support line feed inside the text.
 However in order to add text with line feed, please use TextFragment with TextParagraph:

-- use "\r\n" or Environment.NewLine in TextFragment instead of single "\n";
+- Use "\r\n" or Environment.NewLine in TextFragment instead of single "\n".
-- create TextParagraph object.
-It will add text with line splitting;
+- Create TextParagraph object.
+It will add text with line splitting.
-- add the TextFragment with TextParagraph.AppendLine;
+- Add the TextFragment with TextParagraph.AppendLine.
-- add the TextParagraph with TextBuilder.AppendParagraph.
+- Add the TextParagraph with TextBuilder.AppendParagraph.

 Please use below code snippet.

 ```csharp